minglangdu/simulation/obj_attr.md

 ---

-*only a difficulty of -1 makes it impossible to go to the square* *positive difficulties hinder movement but cannot stop it completely* *(there is a minimum)*
+*Only a difficulty of -1 makes it impossible to go to the square*<br>
+*Positive difficulties hinder movement but cannot stop it completely* *(there is a minimum)*
 <br><br>